 - Use the Print & Copy filters on the Campus Computing Locations map, or

 - Search MPrint destinations for "tabloid" or "poster"

 Two Ways to Print Posters

-Campus Computing now offers a free pre-order service for printing posters in advance.
-You can also print posters yourself at the Angell Hall ("Fishbowl") and Shapiro Library locations.
+Campus Computing now offers a free pre-order service for printing posters in advance, which can be picked up at the Angell Hall Computing Site ("Fishbowl") or the GroundWorks Computer Lab in the Duderstadt Building.
+You can also print posters yourself at the Fishbowl and Shapiro Library locations.

 1. Pre-Order & Pick Up

 Posters can be pre-ordered for pick-up from both the Fishbowl at Angell Hall and the Groundworks lab at the Duderstadt Center.
 The pre-order process can only be completed on an on-campus network (primarily MWireless for most students, staff, and faculty).
 Initiating the process off campus will fail, and you won’t be able to load the site for submitting your pre-order.

 All Pre-Orders must allow 24 hours for processing, assuming that there are no problems with the file or billing information; if there are file or billing errors, the order will require additional processing time.
 Time-sensitive orders must be submitted as early as possible to ensure timely processing.
 You will receive an email from the Tech Consultant team when your poster is ready for pick up at the Fishbowl or GroundWorks.
 Once you receive this email, your poster will be available for 45 days before being recycled.
 Please follow the Poster Printing Tips below when you submit your poster.